PHPOffice/PhpSpreadsheet/docs/topics/accessing-cells.md

 its value, but trying to display its address/coordinate will throw an exception because that link has been set to null.

+__Note:__ There are some internal methods that will fetch other cells from the collection, and this too will detach the link to the collection from any cell that you might have assigned to a variable.

 ## Excel DataTypes

 MS Excel supports 7 basic datatypes: